Ricky van Wolfswinkel: Twente

 On 21 July 2021, Van Wolfswinkel signed a two-year contract with an option for a further season with Twente, returning to the Eredivisie.
 He scored on his competitive debut on 14 August, opening the scoring in a 2–1 league defeat away to Fortuna Sittard.
 He finished the 2021–22 campaign as Twente's leading scorer with 17 goals in 35 appearances, contributing to a fourth-place league finish and qualification for European play-offs.

 On 27 March 2025, Van Wolfswinkel signed a one-year extension through 2026.
 He scored his 100th Eredivisie goal on 13 September 2025 against NAC Breda, becoming the 67th player to reach the milestone; per Opta, the span between his first and hundredth Eredivisie goals—16 years and 358 days—was the longest on record.
+On 6 May 2026, Twente announced that Van Wolfswinkel would be retiring from professional football at the end of the 2025–26 season.
+On 17 May 2026, Van Wolfswinkel played his last professional match against PSV.

 International career

 Van Wolfswinkel played several matches for the Netherlands' national youth sides in various age groups and in August 2010 was called up for the senior national team for a friendly against Ukraine, during which he made his senior debut.
 He earned his second full international cap against Indonesia in June 2013.